Addicted to Travel

 Travel addiction, also known as dromomania, is an impulse control disorder in which an individual cannot control their urge to travel.
 It is an addiction to the thrill and freedom of travel and the different experiences that come with it.
 This can manifest in various ways, such as always wanting to be on the move, having a solid need to explore new places, or constantly seeking new experiences.

 This addiction is different from simply being a frequent traveller.
-While some people enjoy travelling often, they can control their impulses and take a break from touring when needed.
-However, people with travel addiction have difficulty controlling their urges and may find themselves constantly seeking new experiences.
+While some enjoy travelling often, they can control their impulses and take a break from touring when needed.
+However, people with travel addiction have difficulty controlling their urges and may constantly seek new experiences.

 What Causes Travel Addiction?